AntCPLab/AntCPLab.github.io/docs/blog/tfe.md

 make build
 ```

-Then change the files to the corresponding ones [here](https://github.com/Alibaba-Gemini-Lab/tf-encrypted/tree/master/examples/logistic/aby3) and run.
+Then change training_alice.py to this one [here](https://github.com/Alibaba-Gemini-Lab/tf-encrypted/blob/8359a0872732a9f3550088b2e58f511a7f3af80f/examples/logistic/vertical/training_alice.py) and re-run.

 ## Production usage